lizaodawn/IMMARKUS-wiki-clone/Home.md

 Setting up IMMARKUS is straightforward and hassle-free.
 Open it in your browser, select a folder on your computer, and begin annotating.

 Importantly, IMMARKUS operates fully locally.
-No data is ever transmitted to a server – everything, from images to your data model and annotations, remains securely stored on your computer, ensuring complete control over your work.
+No data is ever transmitted to a server – everything, from images to your data model and annotations, remains securely stored on your computer, ensuring complete privacy and control over your work.

 <img width="1366" alt="IMMARKUS screenshot" src="https://github.com/rsimon/immarkus/assets/470971/6aa05112-e36b-4588-910f-81f9029f338e">